MiCode/kernel_build/abi/README.md

 For utilizing the lower level tooling (such as `dump_abi`), please ensure to add the kernel-build-tools to the `PATH`.

-**NOTE**: The prior method of building libabigail from sources via the `bootstrap` script is no longer required.
-Leftover directories (such as elfutils-src, abigail-src and abigail-insta) can be safely removed, e.g. with `git clean -fdx`.

 ### 3. Build the kernel and its ABI representation

 At this point you are ready to build a kernel with the correct toolchain and to